QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 ## Log Poisoning

 Log poisoning means that the result of an executed payload is logged in a logfile.
-For this type of attack to work, the attacker must be able to read the logfile through an LFI vulnerability.
+For this type of attack to work, the attacker **must be able to read the logfile through an LFI vulnerability**.

 ### PHPSESSID Poisoning

 PHP applications utilize **PHPSESSID** cookies to keep track of session-related user details.
 These details are stored in session files located in the following directories:

-- /var/lib/php/sessions/ (Linux)
+- /var/lib/php/sessions/
-- C:\Windows\Temp\ (Windows)
+- C:\Windows\Temp\

-The name of the session file matches the **PHPSESSID** cookie value, prefixed with **sess_**.
+The name of the session file matches the **PHPSESSID** cookie value, prefixed with `sess_`.

 **Example:**